Splint Boots For Sale

 The Purpose Of Splint Boots

-Splint boots are designed to protect the inside of the horse's canon bones only (there is little chance of a horse interfering on the outside of its canon bone) and have fasteners such as hook and loop closures on the outside.
+Splint boots are placed on the cannon bone to protect another, smaller bone called the splint bone.
+The splint bone is small and thin, and is found on the inside and outside of a horse's cannon bone on all four legs.
+Splint boots are designed to protect the splint bone on the inside of the horse's cannon since there is little chance of interfering on the outside.
 Since it is more common for a horse to interfere on the front legs than the back legs, splint boots are usually put on the front legs only.

-As stated above a splint bone is a small bone (about the size of a pencil at the top and tapering down to be much smaller) found on each side of a horse's cannon bone.
-They are found on the inside and outside of all four canon bones on all four of a horse's legs.
+As stated above a splint bone is a small bone (about the size of a pencil at the top and tapering down to be much smaller) found on the inside and outside of all four cannon bones of a horse's legs.
 They are thought by most researchers and scientists to be remnants of toes from prehistoric horses and have no function in horses today.
-If a splint bone should break or "pop" (become slightly separated from the canon bone) most horses experience pain, but once the splint bone has "set" or healed it is completely pain free.
+If a splint bone should break or "pop" (become slightly separated from the cannon bone) most horses experience pain, but once the splint bone has "set" or healed it is typically pain free.
 A popped splint that has healed may leave a slight, visible bulge but this is usually only a blemish and is seldom a health or soundness concern.